liamcurry/django-boilerplate/readme.md

   automatically when there are changes made.
 * `make clean` will remove common trash files, along with generated and minified CSS/JS files.

+## TODO

+* Better documentation.
+* Structure for project testing and documentation